 Short answer – minimal.
 I’ll elaborate – you can create your student poll in under two minutes.
 That sounds very doable, right?

 The main task for you is to decide what your purpose behind the polls is and prepare questions accordingly.
-Is it a trivia session you’ve planned or a quick feedback collection?
+Is it a general knowledge trivia session you’ve planned or a quick feedback collection?
 Live Polls work best when they are short and packed, so pick your questions carefully.
 We have a step-by-step guide to creating your first live poll here.

 Probably the best thing about running student polls is how it makes sure everyone’s voice is heard- not just the loudest kid in the class.
 The possibilities are endless and with an easy platform like QuestionPro Live Polls, you are welcome to get as creative as you want!